 Instead of showing raw output figures, the performance screen opens with "Everything is running optimally" and a single efficiency score: 94% of expected output, within normal range.
 A 7-day actual vs expected bar chart shows the trend.
 Component status (panels, battery, grid) is shown with plain-language descriptions, not just green dots.
 The default state is explicitly reassuring — users aren't left to wonder if a number is good or bad.

 4Consistency and standardsUsers shouldn't have to interpret what a number means — “94% efficiency” only tells them something if there's a consistent reference point.
-The redesign establishes “expected output” as that reference, so every reading is automatically contextualised against the forecast the system was sold on.
+The concept establishes “expected output” as that reference, so every reading is automatically contextualised against the forecast the system was sold on.

 Key decisionThe headline is always a verdict, not a metric.
 “Everything is running optimally” — not “94 kWh.”
 The number supports the verdict; the verdict doesn't require interpretation.